-NEH will not determine the amount available until Congress makes appropriations for FY 2024.
+NEH will not determine the exact amount available for funding until Congress makes official appropriations for FY 2026.
 NEH will issue awards subject to the availability of appropriated funds.
-NEH is publishing this notice as a contingency action to ensure that NEH can process applications and issue awards in a timely manner, should sufficient funds become available.
+NEH is publishing this notice as a contingency to ensure that NEH can process applications and issue awards in a timely manner, should sufficient funds become available.